TOILmodular/Plaits/README.md

 <img width="300" alt="Silk Screen Correction" src="https://github.com/TOILmodular/Plaits/assets/97026614/991094e7-6224-459f-9d6e-b486d881b4b6">

 ## Panel Layout
-I added the information about hole coordinates for the front panel in the folder PanelLayout, referring to the component layout in the Gerber files.
+I added the information about hole coordinates for the front panel in the folder PanelLayout, referring to the component layout in the PCB Gerber files.

+In addition, there is another Gerber file for the panel, following the HP standard.
+My own modules do not follow that width standard, as I am only using sliding nuts in my racks.

+You can use the panel Gerber file to have the panel built out of PCB material.

 ## Additional Information about specific Components
 There is a number of SMD components in this build: